Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-puzzl3d/TASKS.md

 * Objective: analyze and design your company's jobs using [ONET](https://www.onetonline.org/)
 ***
 ### Managers
-* ONET-SOC code and title:
-* 5 most important tasks they carry out (provide the importance score, in Details):
-* Is this job routine?
-Your judgment (0-10):
-* Is this job cognitive?
-Your judgment (0-10):
-* 5 most important skills they require to possess (provide the importance score, in Details):
-* 5 technology skills:
-* Education:
-* Wages:
-* Top industry:
-### Engineers
 ONET-SOC code and title:
-* 17-2031.00 - Bioengineers and Biomedical Engineers
+* 11-1021.00 - General and Operations Managers
 ***
 5 most important tasks they carry out (provide the importance score, in Details):
-* Conduct research, along with life scientists, chemists, and medical scientists, on the engineering aspects of the biological systems of humans and animals.
-Score:79
-* Adapt or design computer hardware or software for medical science uses.
+* Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
+Score: 77
+* Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+Score: 76
+* Direct administrative activities directly related to making products or providing services.
+Score: 75
+* Prepare staff work schedules and assign specific duties.
 Score: 73
-* Evaluate the safety, efficiency, and effectiveness of biomedical equipment.
-Score: 72
-* Develop models or computer simulations of human biobehavioral systems to obtain data for measuring or controlling life processes.
-Score:71
-* Research new materials to be used for products, such as implanted artificial organs.
-Score: 68
+* Set prices or credit terms for goods or services, based on forecasts of customer demand.
+Score: 73
 ***
 Is this job routine?
 Your judgment (0-10):
+* Routine level:
 ***
 Is this job cognitive?
 Your judgment (0-10):
+* Cognitive level:
 ***
 5 most important skills they require to possess (provide the importance score, in Details):
-* Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
-Score: 81
 * Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-Score: 78
+Score: 75
-* Complex Problem Solving — Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.
-Score: 78
-* Judgment and Decision Making — Considering the relative costs and benefits of potential actions to choose the most appropriate one.
-Score: 78
-* Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
-Score: 78
+* Coordination — Adjusting actions in relation to others' actions.
+Score: 75
+* Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.
+Score: 75
+* Social Perceptiveness — Being aware of others' reactions and understanding why they react as they do.
+Score: 75
+* Speaking — Talking to others to convey information effectively.
+Score: 75
 ***
-5 technology skills
+5 technology skills:
+* Accounting software
 * Analytical or scientific software
+* Business intelligence and data analysis software
-* Computer aided design CAD software
+* Customer relationship management CRM software
 * Data base user interface and query software
-* Development environment software
-* Enterprise resource planning ERP software
 ***
 Education:
-* Bachelor's degree 53%
+* Bachelor's degree: 29%
-* Master's degree 30%
-* Doctoral degree 7%
+* Some college, no degree: 19%
+* High school diploma or equivalent: 15%
 ***
 Wages:
-* Median wages (2019)	$43.95 hourly, $91,410 annual
+* Median wages (2019): 	$48.45 hourly, $100,780 annual
 ***
 Top industry:
-* Manufacturing
+* Retail Trade (12% employed in this sector)
-* Professional, Scientific, and Technical Services
+* Professional, Scientific, and Technical Services (11%)
+***
+### Engineers
+* ONET-SOC code and title:
+* 5 most important tasks they carry out (provide the importance score, in Details):
+* Is this job routine?
+Your judgment (0-10):
+* Is this job cognitive?
+Your judgment (0-10):
+* 5 most important skills they require to possess (provide the importance score, in Details):
+* 5 technology skills
+* Education:
+* Wages:
+* Top industry:
 ### Operators
 * ONET-SOC code and title:
 * 5 most important tasks they carry out (provide the importance score, in Details):